Kavimoh1/FlashCard-Generator/README.md

 # Almabetter-Flashcard-Generator
-# Group Project
+# Individual Project

-# Team Members :- 1] Tushar Sonavane 2] Shubham Aagawane 3] Rushikesh Waghmare
+# Name- Mohan Jeevanrao Ghogarkar

 This is a Flashcard Generator frontend capston project that Almabetter has provided.